This is a guest blog by Mark Vaesen from Tomango.

 Finally, there’s one other significant thing you can do to help with your pricing; look at your branding.

 Having a strong brand identity helps position you in your marketplace, so if you want to charge premium prices, having the right brand makes all the difference.

 You can read more about how important your brand identity is (no matter what size your business is) on the Tomango blog.

 And if you’ve taken a look at your brand and decided it’s not working for you, get in touch, and we can have a chat about it.

 A note from Julia

-This article was taken from one of Mark Vaesen’s emails to his customers.
-I get Mark’s great emails about branding and online marketing regularly and got a bit of a shock when I saw that he was suggesting that people read my book.
+This article is taken from one of Mark Vaesen’s emails to his customers.
+I receive Mark’s great emails about branding and online marketing regularly and got a bit of a shock when I saw that he was suggesting that people read my book.

 I then asked Mark if he would be happy for this to be a blog on my site, and he kindly agreed.
 If you’d like to take Mark’s advice and get a copy of the Sweetspot Pricing book, you can buy a copy here.